SyberryAcademy/Academy-Rules-and-Requirements/Technical-Interview-Requirements.md

 Please send us an email when finished (to s.vasilieva@syberry.com or academy@syberry.com).

-We promise to grade your solution within 5 working days strating the day of your interview.
+We promise to grade your solution within 5 working days starting the day of your interview.